 Ivan Dunskiy: Yeah.
 Cool.
 I have read a book by Jack Trout, Positioning.
-So he mentioned in the book that there are a couple of types of clients, so logical, emotional.
+So he mentioned in the book that there are a couple of types of clients, so logical, and emotional.
 And kind of people who want to try new things and basically when you build a new product or service, you need to address all the obvious segments of these types of people, yeah.
 So we had Halloween recently.
 What costume did you have?

 Jeff Carrol: That's a great one.
 My girlfriend and I always like to do couples costumes.
 This year we were the tortoise and the hare.
 So we have our onesies on, I was the tortoise and she was the hare.
 Had a little funny tale.
 It was cute.
-We, you know, after last year of not being able to do a new trick or treating we really miss that.
+We after last year of not being able to do a new trick or treating we really miss that.
 So we bought up a lot of candy and we sat on our porch this year, just handing out candy to trick or treaters.
 It was really nice to get back in the swing of things.
 But yeah, it was a fun year to be back in a trick-or-treating mood.

 Ivan Dunskiy: Cool.
 And the next one, what is the location that impressed you the most?

 Jeff Carrol: Yeah.
 I love this question.
 I love to travel.
 I love to experience new foods, new cultures, and things like that.
 More recently, my girlfriend and I did a puzzle of the chink Ouattara, which is on the Southern coast of Italy.
 So we did a puzzle and we actually decided to go and visit the place in real.
 It was awesome.
-It's even more inspiring and in a real person, than it is doing a puzzle in your living room, um, the colors are absolutely beautiful.
+It's even more inspiring in a real person than it is doing a puzzle in your living room, the colors are absolutely beautiful.
 It was really an amazing place to go and visit.
 And the food is to die for.